How Lorentz boosts reshape relaxation spectra

 {\it \textbf{Conclusions --}} We have set rigorous foundations for a relativistically covariant spectral theory of moving fluids, which applies to a wide variety of substances, including gases, solids, superfluids, and supersolids \cite{GavassinoUniveraalityI2023odx,GavassinoUniversalityII:2023qwl}.
 The resulting physics departs sharply from naive time-dilation expectations: In fully relativistic media, the equilibration timescale of some modes can become infinitely fast under large boosts (see figure \ref{fig:splitting}).
 This divergence, however, is avoided if the medium has a strictly subluminal signaling speed $w$ (see figure \ref{fig:tighter}).
 Moreover, the usual time-dilation intuition is recovered in substances that are non-relativistic in the rest frame, for which $w\ll 1$.

 Our results point to several promising directions for future investigation.
-A particularly natural extension concerns quasi-hydrodynamic systems \cite{StephanovHydroPlus:2017ghc,Grozdanov2019,BulkGavassino,GavassinoFarFromBulk:2023xkt,AhnBaggioli:2025odk}, in which a small set of modes relax parametrically more slowly than the rest of the spectrum.
-One can show that there exist systems where this spectral separation breaks down at sufficiently large boosts (see Supplementary Material), independently of the separation parameter, raising the question of which additional assumptions are required for quasi-hydrodynamics to be Lorentz invariant.
-Another important question is whether the bounds derived here extend to electrically charged fluids or to holographic quasi-normal modes, neither of which obey the symmetry principle assumed in this work.
+A particularly natural extension concerns the applicability of quasi-hydrodynamic \cite{StephanovHydroPlus:2017ghc,Grozdanov2019,BulkGavassino,GavassinoFarFromBulk:2023xkt,AhnBaggioli:2025odk} at large boosts.
+One can show that there exist systems where a parametrically slow mode is absorbed into the continuum past a critical velocity (see Supplementary Material), raising the question of which additional assumptions are required for quasi-hydrodynamics to exist in all reference frames.
+Another important question is whether the bounds derived here extend to electrically charged fluids or to holographic quasi-normal modes, neither of which obey the symmetry principle assumed in this work \cite{GavassinoNonHydro2022,Gavassino:2025tul}.
 It is tempting to conjecture that conclusions such as Corollaries~\ref{cor1} and~\ref{cor2} remain valid in these broader settings, but establishing them without symmetry constraints is likely to require substantially more sophisticated techniques.